yalesong/thumbnail/README.md

 The directory `./code` and `./results` contain a MATLAB script and some prediction results for reproducing our results in the paper.

 ## Baseline Results
-You can reproduce the results in our CIKM 2016 paper by using the MATLAB script provided in `code/script_eval.m`.
+You can reproduce the results in our CIKM 2016 paper by using the Python script provided in `code/script_eval.py` or the MATLAB script provided in `code/script_eval.m`.

 In our experiments, we obtained the following mean precision @ k results: